The Science Of What Attracts Men To Women

-At the end of the day, what makes attractive people attractive isn't often appearance alone.
+At the end of the day, what makes a guy attractive, or girl attractive, isn't often from appearance alone.
 Physical attraction may be enough to make you sexually attracted to someone, the romantic attraction will usually take more.
-After all, you want to make sure that you're compatible.
+After all, even if you're one of those attractive older women out there, you want to make sure that you're compatible with a potential partner.

-Additionally, what makes a person physically attractive will vary from person to person when it comes to physical attraction.
+Additionally, what makes a woman sexually attractive will vary from person to person when it comes to physical attraction.
 Some heterosexual women prefer men who have certain facial features that they see as physically attractive (take facial hair, for example), where other women tend to prefer men without facial hair.

 One of the essential things is to make sure that you're true to yourself.
 Some women prefer to shave, where other women prefer not to shave.
 Some women prefer long hair, where other women prefer short hair.
 The right people will come into your life when you're your best and most authentic self.